-If you're making a payment to lift a Google Apps suspension, see instead Fix payments to lift a billing suspension.
+If you’re making a payment to lift a Google Apps suspension, see Fix a payment failure instead.

 With manual payments, you can pay for your charges at any time, with any payment method in your billing account.
 For example, you can cover an outstanding balance or make an advanced payment.
 If you want to pay with a new payment method, or divide your balance among several forms of payment, you can easily do so.

 To make a manual payment from your Admin console:

 Sign in using your administrator account (does not end in @gmail.com).

 - From the Admin console dashboard, go to Billing.

 - Next to your subscription, click and choose Access billing account.